VariantSync/DiffDetective/INSTALL.md

 > #### Linux/Mac (bash):
 > `./stop-execution.sh`

+You might see warnings or errors reported from SLF4J like `Failed to load class "org.slf4j.impl.StaticLoggerBinder` which you can safely ignore.

 The results of the verification will be stored in the [results](results) directory.

 ### Expected Output of the Verification